U.S. flag

 Agents/Circumstances to Avoid

-Diagnostic x-rays should be used sparingly.
+Diagnostic radiographs should be used sparingly.

-Individuals with NBCCS should be advised to avoid direct sun exposure as much as possible.
+Avoid direct sun exposure as much as possible.
 Excessive sun exposure increases the likelihood of developing BCCs.

 Evaluation of Relatives at Risk

-• Clinical examination and x-rays of the skull for calcification if the pathogenic variant in the family is not known; these may be less likely to clarify the genetic status in a very young child because of the age-related features of NBCCS.
+• Clinical examination and radiographs of the skull for calcification if the pathogenic variant in the family is not known; these may be less likely to clarify the genetic status in a very young child because of the age-related features of NBCCS.

 See Genetic Counseling for issues related to testing of at-risk relatives for genetic counseling purposes.